wangym/android-resource/README.md

 Development tool:
 -------------
+##### 01.android-volley
-01.Volley is an HTTP library that makes networking for Android apps easier and most importantly, faster.
+Volley is an HTTP library that makes networking for Android apps easier and most importantly, faster.
 Volley is available through the open AOSP repository.
 https://android.googlesource.com/platform/frameworks/volley/
 mirror:https://github.com/mcxiaoke/android-volley

+##### 02.droidpilot
-02.DroidPilot is an automated testing tool for Android Native Applications.
+DroidPilot is an automated testing tool for Android Native Applications.
 It can run on both emulator and real devices.
 The objective of this tool is to perform the automated execution for Android applications’ testing, in order to save the time and effort for manual testing.
 https://droidpilot.wordpress.com

+##### 03.androidquery
-03.Android-Query (AQuery) is a light-weight library for doing asynchronous tasks and manipulating UI elements in Android.
+Android-Query (AQuery) is a light-weight library for doing asynchronous tasks and manipulating UI elements in Android.
 Our goal is to make Android coding simpler, easier, and more fun!
 https://github.com/androidquery/androidquery

+##### 04.cwac-endless
-04.Fast Android Development.
+Fast Android Development.
 Easy maintainance.
 https://github.com/commonsguy/cwac-endless

+##### 05.androidannotations
-05.CommonsWare Android Components: EndlessAdapter
+CommonsWare Android Components: EndlessAdapter
 https://github.com/excilys/androidannotations

 06.https://github.com/facebook/buck